GeoVaz09/Quanta/README.md

 📣 Acknowledgments

-    Developed by GeoVaz09
+    Developed by GeoVaz09 ( @George Vazakas on Slack )

-    README and logo generated with AI assistance
+    *README and logo generated with AI assistance*

 Thank you for checking out Quanta—happy coding!